lucchesi-sec/powershell-automation/docfx_project/api/scripts/administration/index.md

 ---
 # Administration Scripts

 This section provides documentation for the administration scripts in the `powershell-automation` repository.
-These scripts are used to perform common administrative tasks in a Windows enterprise environment.
+These scripts are used to perform common administrative tasks in a Windows production environment.

 ## Scripts